connext/monorepo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something is not working as expected and needs debugging and/or fixing
+about: Create a report to help us improve
-title: ''
+title: "[what is broken]"
-labels: Bug
+labels: "bug \U0001F41B"
 assignees: ''

 ---